lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     More details about these commands can be found on the personal page of |Axel_webpage|.
-    In short, Topotools deduces the location of bonds, angles, dihedrals, and impropers from the positions of the atoms, and generates a file that can be read by LAMMPS.
+    In short, Topotools deduces the location of bonds, angles, dihedrals, and impropers from the respective positions of the atoms, and generates a *.data* file that can be read by LAMMPS.

 .. |Axel_webpage| raw:: html